unimorphic/DevOpsPrView/README.md

 # Azure DevOps PR View #

-Chrome browser plugin which improves the Azure DevOps pull request (PR) view to make code reviews easier
+Chrome browser extension which improves the Azure DevOps pull request (PR) view to make code reviews easier

 ## Features ##

+All of the below features can be enabled/disabled via the extension's options page

 ### Single Vertical Scrollbar ###
 Removes the vertical scrollbars on individual files when viewing the files in a PR